Inflation in Japan's capital accelerates, keeps rate hike prospects intact

 The BOJ ended negative interest rates in March and raised its short-term policy rate to 0.25 per cent in July on the view Japan was making steady progress on meeting its inflation goal.

-Governor Kazuo Ueda has signaled a readiness to raise interest rates again if the economy and prices move in line with the board's projections.
+The BOJ has held rates steady since then, including at last week's meeting.
+Governor Kazuo Ueda said he preferred to wait for more data to gauge next year's wage momentum and for clarity on the incoming US administration's policy before hiking again.

-All respondents in a Reuters poll earlier this month expect the BOJ to hike interest rates to 0.5 per cent by March next year.
-Its decision to keep rates steady this month has heightened market attention on whether a hike would come at its next meeting on Jan.
-23-24, or a subsequent rate review on March 18-19.
+All respondents in a Reuters poll published earlier this month expected the BOJ to hike interest rates to 0.5 per cent by March next year.
+Its decision to keep rates steady this month has heightened market attention on whether a hike would come at its next meeting on Jan 23-24, or a subsequent rate review on Mar 18-19.